-During the first phase of the training period in Kathmandu, you will either stay at the volunteer home or a hotel.
+During the training period in Kathmandu, you will either stay at our host family home or a hotel.
 Both locations have western standards facilities.
-We will pay for your hotel and basic food costs during your stay.
+We will pay for your accommodation and basic food costs during your stay.
 When you return from your placement, we will pay for up to two nights accommodation.
 You will be responsible for the costs of accommodation and other expenses for the rest of your time in Nepal.
-During the second phase of training you will be moved to the placement, where you will stay with a traditional host family or dependent on your program, within the building complex of a Children’s Home or Buddhist monastery.
-We will organize the transportation to and from your placement and ensure that you arrive safely.
+During the homestay phase you will be moved to the placement village, where you will stay with a traditional host family in Ganganaghar in Chitwan or Goljung in Langtang.
+We will organise the transportation to and from your placement and ensure that you arrive safely.

 The best way is to keep in touch with the world is to buy a Nepali sim card so you will have internet and phone access when you need it, without getting stung with roaming charges.
 Depending on your particular placement, your host family may or may not have a telephone or WiFi.
 Most villages will have one phone that can accept incoming and outgoing international calls.
-In addition, most placements are within an hours travel to a major city with pretty much every hotel or restaurant having WiFi.
 In case of emergency, your family and friends can contact Raise Funds for Nepal.
 We will do our best to get a message out as quickly as possible.
 You must understand however, that the infrastructure in Nepal is not as reliable as in more developed countries.
-In some cases it may be hours or even a day before a message can get through to a volunteer.
+In some cases it may be hours or even a day before a message can get through.

 A staff member will not be in your placement village throughout your stay.
-However, each village has a local ‘point person’ to assist the volunteer with any issues that may arise in the village.
+However, each village has a local ‘point person’ to assist with any issues that may arise in the village.
 If there is a problem that he or she cannot resolve, then they will contact us to provide assistance.
-During the placement a staff person will provide site visits (the number determined by your length of stay), and will contact the volunteer via phone or email to provide regular ‘check-ins’.
+During the placement a staff person will provide site visits (the number determined by your length of stay), and will contact you via phone or email to provide regular ‘check-ins’.

 You will be met outside the airport terminal by a local representative holding a placard with your name on it who will then escort you to the relevant location.
 Please provide us with your flight information as soon as possible so that a punctual pick-up can be assured.

-Though petty theft is not as common in Nepal as in say, neighbouring India, it does still exist, with foreigners being the primary target.
+Though petty theft is not common in Nepal, it does still exist, with foreigners being the primary target.
 As such, it is important to exercise caution and travel sensibly.
 Bring a bag that you can wear crossed over your body, or if you have a backpack, bring a lock.
 Don’t flash around money or other valuables and keep an eye on your belongings – especially while taking public transportation.
-If you wish, you can give your passport or plane ticket to a staff member and they can keep them in the safe at our office.
 Generally, your room at your placement will have a lock on the door or a locked compartment.
-You should use it because the kids and your host family are likely to be curious about you and GO through your stuff.
-This is harmless, but can get annoying and can account for the occasional misplacement of items.

 Although the cameras on smartphones have improved over the past few years, if you've got a decent digital camera it's worth bringing it with you to capture the best of your adventures in Nepal.
 You can also buy cameras quite affordably in Kathmandu or Pokhara.
 Nepali children all love being filmed and having their picture taken.
 It is a good idea to make sure you have a large memory card and extra batteries.

 WiFi is now much more readily available in Nepal, but it might be more hassle than it's worth taking a laptop.
-I took my laptop on a recent trip to Nepal and I didn't take it out of my bag.
 A personal choice here I would say.

-Budgets will vary according to the length of your stay in Nepal and if you include adventure add-ons.
+Budgets will vary according to the length of your stay in Nepal and if you include adventure activities.
 There are ATM’s in Kathmandu, Pokhara and Chitwan.
 You can also exchange your money into rupees at a number of locations in the main cities.
-If you’re in a pinch, there are Western Union facilities in both Kathmandu and Pokhara.
-Credit cards are generally only taken in mainstream hotels.
 That said, living in the village is very cheap, as you will not have to pay for your main food or accommodation and there is very little for you to spend your money on.
 Don’t forget to budget for program fees, visa fees and any extra activities.

-We would be very grateful for educational books (grammar, TEFL, science, health, etc.,) illustrated books, English novels and children’s books.
+We would be very grateful for educational books (grammar, science, health, etc.,) illustrated books, English novels and children’s books.
 Also very much appreciated are donations of clothes, art supplies, and stationery.
-If you’re working with the children, bringing items such as a frisbee or props to assist in games and activities will be well received.

-The Nepali people are very friendly, and giving gifts to the volunteer on the day of their departure is very common.
-If you would like to bring gifts for your family, we suggest you keep it simple.
-Whatever you decide to give your host family, please consider the next volunteer.
+The Nepali people are very friendly, and giving gifts to their guests on the day of their departure is very common.
+If you would like to bring gifts for your host family, we suggest you keep it simple.
+Whatever you decide to give your host family, please consider the next homestay guest.
 Buying your family something elaborate or expensive will create an expectation in them to receive similar presents in the future.
 It is better to give them something sentimental (representative of your time with them or of your home country).

 In Kathmandu, health care is relatively good – and also inexpensive.
 In your placement, however, the same cannot be said.
-Some placements are close to Kathmandu or Pokhara, but if you are in a village, there will be little to no access to health care.
-There probably won’t even be access to medication, so we recommend that you bring your own mini-pharmacy.
+There will be little to no access to health care in the village.
+We recommend that you bring your own mini-pharmacy.
 Please consult your doctor regarding suitable travel vaccinations well in advance of your trip.